 Thousands of US health care workers go on strike in multiple states over wages and staff shortages

+“They’re not listening to the frontline health care workers,” said Mikki Fletchall, a licensed vocational nurse based in a Kaiser medical office in Camarillo, California.
+“We’re striking because of our patients.”

+The nonprofit company said its 39 hospitals, including emergency rooms, will remain open.
+Doctors are not participating, and Oakland, California-based Kaiser said it was bringing in thousands of temporary workers to fill the gaps.
+Still, appointments and non-urgent procedures could be pushed back.

-The strikers include licensed vocational nurses, home health aides and ultrasound sonographers, as well as technicians in radiology, X-ray, surgical, pharmacy and emergency departments.
+Early Wednesday, workers at Kaiser Permanente Los Angeles Medical Center cheered as the strike deadline arrived.
+The strikers include licensed vocational nurses, home health aides and ultrasound sonographers, as well as technicians in the radiology, X-ray, surgical, pharmacy and emergency departments.

-Doctors are not participating, and Kaiser says its hospitals, including emergency rooms, will remain open during the picketing.
-The company said it was bringing in thousands of temporary workers to fill gaps during the strike.
-But the strike could lead to delays in getting appointments and non-urgent procedures being rescheduled.
+Brittany Everidge, a ward clerk transcriber in the medical center’s maternal child health department, was among those on the picket line.
+She said because of staffing shortages, pregnant people in active labor can be stuck waiting for hours to be checked in.
+Other times, too few transcribers can lead to delays in creating and updating charts for new babies.

+“We don’t ever want to be in a situation where the nurses have to do our job,” she said.

+Herrera, who was there for a kidney test, said there were few people inside urgent care and his 10:40 a.m. appointment was on time.
+He said he supports the strikers because they need more people to combat staffing shortages to treat patients like him.

-It comes amid unprecedented worker organizing — from strike authorizations to work stoppages — within multiple industries this year, including, transportation, entertainment and hospitality.
+The strike comes in a year when there have been work stoppages within multiple industries, including, transportation, entertainment and hospitality.

+At least 453,000 workers have participated in 312 strikes in the U.S. this year, according to Johnnie Kallas, a Ph.D. student and the project director of Cornell University’s Labor Action Tracker.
+That figure includes Kaiser workers.

-Wednesday’s strike is the latest one for the health care industry this year as it continues to confront burnout with the heavy workloads — problems that were exacerbated greatly by the pandemic.
+The health care industry alone has been hit by several strikes this year as it confronts burnout from heavy workloads — problems that were exacerbated greatly by the COVID-19 pandemic.

 Unions representing Kaiser workers in August asked for a $25 hourly minimum wage, as well as increases of 7% each year in the first two years and 6.25% each year in the two years afterward.